 The Cons of Spaying a Dog

 - It Costs Money: Spaying is costly, especially if you have the procedure done in a standard veterinary hospital.
-Keep in mind, the procedure is performed only once in a lifetime.
+Keep in mind that the procedure is performed only once in a lifetime.
 Spaying should be seen as an investment in your dog's health.
 There are many low-cost spay and neuter clinics available nationwide.
-Ask your nearest Humane Society or shelter for more information; many offer spay surgeries for less than 60 dollars.
+Ask your nearest Humane Society or shelter for more information; many offer spay surgeries for less than $60.
 If your dog is in heat, pregnant, a large breed, or older, the price of the surgery may go up.

 - Anesthesia Is Required: Yes, as already mentioned, your dog will require anesthesia.
 Hundreds of spays are safely performed in clinics each and every day.
 This does not make the procedure fail-proof, but the benefits of the spay procedure greatly outweigh the health risks associated with keeping a female dog intact.

-- Your Dog May Be Painful: As with any surgery, there may be some pain involved.
+- The Experience May Be Painful: As with any surgery, there may be some pain involved.
 Your vet may prescribe some pain meds if your dog seems particularly uncomfortable.
 You will also have to monitor your dog for wound licking and keep her quiet for the first few days.

 What to Ask Your Vet Prior to Surgery

 Owners that are particularly preoccupied with the spay procedure should follow pre-surgical protocols and focus on asking their vet the following questions:

 - Ask for isoflurane anesthesia.
 This anesthetic is one of the safest available and has been used in human infant surgery for years.
 It is particularly recommended for dogs beyond five years of age because of its safety margin.